ad-freiburg/ad-blog/content/post/project-public-transit-map-matching-with-graphHopper.md

 OSM provides useful information about public transit routes which might increase the quality of the generated shapes.

 ### Enable other vehicle types
 Currently *TransitRouter* only supports bus routes.
-With new vehicle profiles we could add support for tram, subway and rail public transit.
+With new vehicle profiles we could add support for tram, subway and rail public transit routes.